 Charlotte Abrahams is a freelance writer and curator specialising in design and the applied arts.
-She trained at Central St Martin’s and since then has written regular features, columns and profiles for the national press, including: Financial Times How to Spend It, How to Spend It.com, Guardian Weekend Magazine, CRAFTS, Saturday Telegraph Magazine, Stella Magazine, Times LUXX, Homes & Antiques and Design Anthology UK
+She trained at Central St Martin’s and since then has written regular features, columns and profiles for the national press, including: Financial Times How to Spend It, How to Spend It.com, Design Edit, Design Anthology UK, Guardian Weekend Magazine, CRAFTS, Saturday Telegraph Magazine, Stella Magazine, Times LUXX and Homes & Antiques.

-Charlotte also works as a curator.
-Her most recent exhibition, Rodmarton Reimagined, ran as part of Crafts Alive with the Gloucestershire Guild of Craftsmen in September 2017.
-Other exhibitions include The Craft of Wallpaper at the Geffrye Museum for London Craft Week 2016.
-She also puts together the bi-annual new design showcase Spotted at influential trade fairs Top Drawer Spring and Top Drawer Autumn.
+Charlotte’s curating credits include Rodmarton Reimagined, which ran as part of Crafts Alive with the Gloucestershire Guild of Craftsmen in September 2017 and The Craft of Wallpaper at the Geffrye Museum, May 2016.
+She also puts together the bi-annual new design Spotted Bursary at influential trade fairs Top Drawer Spring and Top Drawer Autumn.

 As a highly respected design journalist she is often asked to chair discussions and sit on selection panels.